Memorial to an Exceptional Year

 We are planning a physical memorial or ‘box’ of items of significance from when the church closed for the first time in March.
 The idea is that the box will then be securely put away and only re-opened on our 150th anniversary in 2041.

 We have already begun to collect various important mementos: the letters and drawings that many of you sent to Fr David while the church building was closed; service sheets for the last service before lockdown; funeral booklets for those who have died without the usual funeral service; and various objects, such as the containers for each of the Presence Candles that Fr David replenished every week of our closure.
-These items are currently being held at the Baptism font for you view and reflect on.

 We want to capture as many different contributions as we can for our memorial box, so that it is a true reflection of this exceptional year across all ages in our entire church family.
 What form your contribution takes is down to you – it could be writings, drawings, photos and any objects that capture your experience of the year.